briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

   you'll need to use your **personal API key**.

 * **API super bot**: You cannot create this from the web interface.
-Contact `support@zulipchat.com` if you'd like information on how to set this up.
+Contact `support@axxess.one` if you'd like information on how to set this up.

 ## Adding bots

-By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) to a Zulip organization, but administrators can
+By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) to a Axxess organization, but administrators can
 [restrict bot creation](/help/restrict-bot-creation).
 Any bot that is added is visible and available for anyone to use.